pytorch/tutorials/prototype_source/inductor_with_x86_cpu_as_backend_of_pt2e.rst

 Introduction
 ^^^^^^^^^^^^^^

-This tutorial introduces the steps to use PyTorch 2.0 Export Quantization flow and TorchInductor to do post training static quantization in graph mode on X86 CPU.
+This tutorial introduces the steps to use PyTorch 2.0 Export Quantization flow and TorchInductor to do post-training static quantization in graph mode on X86 CPU.

 - New Quantization 2.0 flow uses the PT2 Export workflow to capture the model into a graph and perform quantization transformations on top of the ATen dialect graph.
 This approach is expected to have significantly higher model coverage, better programmability, and a simplified UX.